-- Buttermilk: Buttermilk is fabulous in this recipe!
+- Buttermilk: Buttermilk creates a moist and rich tasting baked donut.
 I highly recommend it.
-So much flavor, you’ll love it.
-Instead, you can use 1/4 cup any milk and 1/4 cup any yogurt to replace the 1/2 cup buttermilk.
+You can use low fat or full fat.
+If needed, you can use 1/4 cup any milk and 1/4 cup any yogurt (or sour cream) to replace the 1/2 cup buttermilk.

 - Sprinkles: I mixed a bunch of sprinkles for these donuts– I got rainbow sprinkles from Target and mixed them with Sweetapolita sprinkles.